barryclark/jekyll-now/_posts/2016/2016-10-04-Pokemon-Sun-Moon-Demo.md

 In some of the most exciting new news, the first evolutions for each of the starter Pokémon have been released.
 Though leaked a while ago, it's nice to have confirmation.

 <img src="/images/sunmoon/starter2.jpg" height="575" class="float-right"/>
-**Dartrix**\\
-**Type: Grass-Flying**

-The Blade Quill Pokémon Dartrix evolves from Rowlet.
-Dartrix attacks by throwing its knife-edged feathers, and it possesses extremely sharp senses.
-This Pokémon can detect opponents behind it and can throw feathers to strike them without even seeing them.
-This Pokémon cares a great deal about its appearance, grooming its feathers in every spare moment it has.

 **Torracat**\\
 **Type: Fire**